-- Obtain feedback on draft Strategy - JTC Chairs presented training strategy to Boards of Directors and Committee Chairs in January; positive feedback - Scott Mathias and Eddie Terrill have discussed Strategy with EPA management. - Strategy presented to Joint Training Committee at March meeting. - Present strategy at April STAPPA/ALAPCO membership meeting for feedback. - Subcommittee to develop final strategy & transition plan after hearing from above groups.
+- Obtain feedback on draft Strategy - JTC Chairs to present training strategy to Boards of Directors and Committee Chairs in January - Scott Mathias and Eddie Terrill to discuss Strategy with EPA management. - Present strategy to JTC at March meeting.
+Solicit feedback and volunteers to help. - Present strategy at April STAPPA/ALAPCO membership meeting for feedback.